 All applicants must take the ATDH which is offered between September 1 and October 31.
 It is required that you take the ATDH during this time frame in order for the scores to be available for admissions.
+Important Note for 2022: The final ATDH administration window for 2022 has been extended through December 14, 2022.
+Candidates applying for the current admission cycle must complete the ATDH by December 14, 2022.
 You may take the ATDH prior to applying to the B.S.D.H. program.
 You are not required to take the ATDH again if you are applying to the program for the second time.

 The School of Dentistry accepts your highest ATDH score, regardless of whether it is the most recent score.
 You must have taken the ATDH no more than three years prior to the date you submit your application.
 Your ATDH score report will be sent directly from the ADA to the School of Dentistry.
 When you fill out the ATDH application, you will receive instructions about how to have the ADA send your score report to the School of Dentistry.

 The ATDH is offered at Prometric Test Centers in the United States and Canada.
 Review the Admission Test for Dental Hygiene (ATDH) website for more information about eligibility, fees, the user guide, and exam preparation.